openMF/mifos-reporting-plugin/README.md

 ## For Developers

-This project is currently only tested against the very latest and greatest bleeding edge Apache Fineract® `develop` branch on Linux Ubuntu 24.04LTS.
+This project is currently only tested against the very latest and greatest bleeding edge Apache Fineract® `develop` branch on Linux Ubuntu® 24.04LTS.
 Building and using it against other Apache Fineract® versions may be possible, but is not tested or documented here.

 1. Download and compile